Male Breast Reduction

 After Your Male Breast Reduction Surgery in Maryland

 Immediately following your surgery, you will be groggy from the anesthesia.
 You will go home to rest and recover.
 You may be given medication to help you manage discomfort.

 After surgery, you will likely experience some bruising and swelling.
-This may make it difficult to appreciate the results.
+This may make it difficult (at first) to appreciate the results.
 Semi-permanent scars around the areola are also common, which will fade and flatten out over time.